egafton/visplot/README.md

 * a web server (e.g., Apache) that can run PHP and CGI scripts (e.g., mod_php and mod_cgi enabled);
 * Python 3 with the following packages: astropy, ephem;
-* a modern browser with HTML5 support (Visploat may load but not display correctly on older browsers, or it may fail to load at all);
+* a modern browser with HTML5 support (Visplot may load but not display correctly on older browsers, or it may fail to load at all);

 ## License